Iran warns U.S. against interference as Gilbraltar releases oil tanker

 Separately, a senior Iranian lawmaker said a crisis in Iran's ties with Britain, which included Tehran's seizure of a British-flagged tanker last month, would not be over until the tanker reached its destination.

-Iran's Revolutionary Guards on July 19 seized the Stena Impero in the Strait of Hormuz waterway for alleged marine violations, two weeks after the Grace 1 was commandeered.
+Two weeks after the Grace 1 was commandeered, Revolutionary Guards on July 19 seized the Stena Impero in the Strait of Hormuz for alleged marine violations.

 "This means that the crisis with Britain is not over.
 Britain has the primary responsibility for ending the oil tanker crisis," Falahatpisheh said.

-Mousavi said that Tehran was waiting for a court decision on alleged maritime violations by the Stena Impero and he hoped the procedures would be completed as soon as possible.
+Mousavi said that Tehran was waiting for a court decision on alleged maritime violations by the Stena Impero and he hoped it would be completed as soon as possible.

 Iran has denied its tanker was ever headed to Syria, a close ally of Tehran.